jmariconda/meteor-reactive-store/README.md

 - ### (_constructor_) ReactiveStore([initialValue: _Any_[, pathMutatorMap: _Object<path, function>_]])
     - Initializes the ReactiveStore with any initial value.
     - If provided, pathMutatorMap should map dot-notated paths to functions with parameters (value[, store]) that will mutate and return assigned/deleted values (see assign/delete function notes below).
+    - Check utility section below for special values that can be returned from mutators.

 - ### Accessors: